-Teams Deployment and Update for Server 2019, 2022, and 2025
+Teams Deployment and Update for Windows 10 and later, and Server 2019 and later

 While testing out the newer versions of Teams for all user installs, I noticed that it was no longer updating properly via the launch, close, relaunch process.
 So I went back to the PowerShell drawing board and created a brand new scripted deployment process for Teams that will properly install the latest version of Teams, and remove Teams and the Outlook Teams add-in, then install it during an update process.